-- This section details our data retention policies and procedures, designed to help us comply with our legal obligations regarding the retention and disposal of personal information.
+- This section details our data retention policies and procedures, designed to help us comply with our legal obligations regarding the retention and deletion of personal information.

 - Personal information that we process for any purpose is retained no longer than is necessary for that purpose or those purposes.

-- Notwithstanding the other provisions of this section, we will retain records (including electronic records) containing personal data:
+- Notwithstanding the other provisions of this section, we will retain documents (including electronic documents) containing personal data:

 Embedded content from other websites

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
-Embedded content from other websites behaves exactly the same as if the visitor had visited the other website.
+Embedded content from other websites behaves in exactly the same way as if the visitor had visited the other website.

-You may ask us to provide you with any personal information we hold about you; the transfer of such information will be subject to the following condition: the presentation of sufficient proof of your identity (For these purposes, we generally accept a notarized photocopy of your passport plus an original copy of a utility bill showing your current address.)
+You may ask us to provide you with any personal information we hold about you; the transfer of such information will be subject to the following condition: the presentation of sufficient proof of your identity (for these purposes, we will generally accept a notarized photocopy of your passport plus an original copy of a utility bill showing your current address).

-We may retain personal information you request to the extent permitted by law.
+We may retain the personal information you request to the extent permitted by law.

 You can ask us at any time not to process your personal information for marketing purposes.